Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Approximation near a spike/pole of the tritronqu ee

 \br While completing the preparation of this paper we came across \cite{Ankiewicz010}, where a hierarchy of rational breathers generalizing the standard one (\ref{656}) is investigated.
 Interestingly, the maximum amplitude of these breathers is also an odd integer and hence this prompts the speculation that they should play the same r\^ole of (\ref{656}) in the cases of gradient catastrophes with higher degeneracy (compare with Conjecture \ref{P1conjecture}). \er

-\br[Consistency Check] Suppose $y$ remains fixed and $\varepsilon\to 0$ in the formul\ae\ for $\A, \wh \A$ (\ref{AAhat}); we then obtain the limit \bea \wt \Psi_1 (z)&\& = F\le(\1 + \ri)\le(\frac {z-\a}{z-\ov \a}\ri)^{-\frac 34 \sigma_3} F^{-1} =\\ &\& = F \le(\frac {z-\a}{z-\ov \a}\ri)^{-\frac 34 \sigma_3} F^{-1} = F\le(\frac {z-\a}{z-\ov \a}\ri)^{\frac 14 \sigma_3} F^{-1} = \Psi_0(z). \eea \er
+\br[Consistency Check] Suppose $y$ remains fixed and $\varepsilon\to 0$ in the formul\ae\ for $\A, \wh \A$ (\ref{AAhat}); we then obtain the limit \bea \wt \Psi_1 (z)&\& = F\le(\1 + \ri)\le(\frac {z-\a}{z-\ov \a}\ri)^{-\frac 34 \sigma_3} F^{-1} =\nonumber \\ &\& = F \le(\frac {z-\a}{z-\ov \a}\ri)^{-\frac 34 \sigma_3} F^{-1} = F\le(\frac {z-\a}{z-\ov \a}\ri)^{\frac 14 \sigma_3} F^{-1} = \Psi_0(z). \eea \er

-\bx According to numerical studies by \cite{JoshiKitaev01}, the closest pole to the origin of the {\em tritronqu\'ee} is at distance of about $|\pole|\sim 2.38$ (on the bisecant of the sector containing the poles).
-According to our Theorem \ref{thmpeakshape}, this is the first spike after the gradient catastrophe and its location is thus determined by the diffeomorphism $v=v(x,t,\e)$.
+\bx According to numerical studies by \cite{JoshiKitaev01}, the closest pole to the origin of the {\em tritronqu\'ee} on the bisecant of the sector where the poles are asymptotically confined is at distance of about $|\pole|\sim 2.38$.
+According to our Theorem \ref{thmpeakshape}, this is the first spike with $x=x_p$ after the gradient catastrophe and its location is thus determined by the map $v=v(x,t,\e)$.